How to Manage Remote Work-Life Balance Effectively

 The secret to a healthy work-life balance is to treat play and rest as non-negotiables like you would with work commitments.
 By using this method, you can visually see how balanced your day looks.

 But remember, The Balanced Self Wheel only represents one day.
 Don’t go overboard by filling up each area to the brim as this will just lead to overwhelm.
+Keep it simple and aim to focus only on 1-2 things for each area depending on your needs and priorities.

-4. Prioritise healthy wellness habits
+4. Prioritise health and wellness habits

 I get it, when you're super focused on maximising productivity, your health can sometimes take a backseat.
+But the truth is, prioritizing your well-being can actually 10x your performance.

 💪